su8/nitruks/README.md

 # nitruks [![C/C++ CI](https://github.com/su8/nitruks/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/su8/nitruks/actions/workflows/c-cpp.yml)

 Perfect for generating permutations of credentials for testing or security auditing.
-Generates all possible combinations of a username and many roles with different casing styles and separators.
 It's useful for creating variations of strings, such as for password cracking tools like rainbow tables to be used by `john the ripper`.

 # Compile